 Ed Batista “Coaching and the Cult of Done“

 OK, now I get it.
 There is synchronous and asynchronous work.
-A live presentation can benefit from rehearsal (the asynchronous part that is not in front of the audience) but is fundamentally synchronous: it is presented in real-time in front of a live audience.
+A live presentation can benefit from rehearsal (the asynchronous part is not in front of the audience) but is fundamentally synchronous: it is presented in real-time in front of a live audience.
 An impromptu presentation would have no specific rehearsal but might be assembled from well-rehearsed (and therefore well-edited) building blocks.
-An improvised presentation, like answering questions during a talk or a jazz solo, is synchronous and would only allow for iterations or revisions (“Wait, did I just say…What I meant was…”).
+An improvised presentation, for example, answering questions during a talk or a jazz solo, is synchronous and would only allow for iterations or revisions (“Wait, did I just say…What I meant was…”).

 4. Pretending you know what you’re doing is almost the same as knowing what you are doing, so just accept that you know what you’re doing even if you don’t and do it.